-Introduction to the world of Programming languages
+Introduction to the New Future of Python

-Starting with Perl, both are pure scripting languages.
-But the intention behind using either are totally different.
+Starting with Perl both are pure scripting languages.
+But the intention behind using either is totally different.
 To make it simple, Python has a set of defined rules that a programmer needs to follow, whereas Perl is more forgiving.
-But still, one doesn’t always need a forgiving language.
+But still, one doesn’t always need forgiving language.
 Perl provides numerous ways to solve a problem.
 In the case of Python, one needs to make a simple and proper way to do things.
 Whereas both languages try to make the Code as compact as possible, there are still reasons for choosing either language.
 When trying to develop something, he can work with Perl if he does not have a defined time to complete a project.

 Installing Python on the system is not a tedious task.
-You can download python from its original website.
-When you go to the downloads section, you will see two types of downloads.
-One is v2.x and other would be v3.x.
-Now here, there would be people who are biased.
-Some people would think v2.7.9 is better, or someone else would think v3.3 or v3.4 is better.
+You can download Python from its original website.
+You will see two types of downloads when you go to the downloads section.
+One is v2.x, and the other would-be v3.x.
+Now here, there would be biased people.
+Some people think v2.7.9 is better, while others believe v3.3 or v3.4 is better.
 But the truth is neither.

-Python v2.7.x vs Python v3.x
+Python v2.7.x (vs) Python v3.x

 |Python v2.7.x||Python v3.x|

-|Old, but not Obsolete||New with New features|
+|Old, but not Obsolete||New with New Features|

-|Very near to Object oriented programming||Pure Object oriented Libraries and Enumerations|
+|Very near to Object-oriented programming||Pure Object-oriented Libraries and Enumerations|

 |Implicit Coding and Decoding||Better Tab completion and usage of history values|

-|Easier to use for Web-development||Easier to learn python v2.7 after learning v3.4|
+|Easier to use for Web-development||Easier to learn Python v2.7 after learning v3.4|

-|Still being used by 90% companies due to fear of stability||6+ years old.
-So, no worry of being stable|
+|Still being used by 90% of companies due to fear of stability||6+ years old.
+So, no worry about being stable.|

-So, looking at the table you will surely get a good understanding how much they differ from each other.
+So, looking at the table, you will surely understand how much they differ from each other.
 As Arnold Schwarzenegger said in the Movie: “Terminator: Genisys”:- “I am Old, But not Obsolete”.
-Same thing goes with Python 2.7.
-It is old, more like 20 years old, But still people prefer v2.7 rather than v3.x.
+The same thing goes with Python 2.7.
+It is more like 20 years old, But still, people prefer v2.7 rather than v3.x.

-Simplest Code Ever: Hello world.
+Simplest Code Ever: Hello, world.

 In Python v2.7

->>>print ‘hello world’
+print 'hello world'

 In Python v3.3